Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

 In section **Bag picking order**, you can specify the order at which you want the bags to be picked, for each possible layer orientation.
 If bags are overlapping on the pallet, the picking order is a crucial setting for a successful pick.
+Typically, the best is to pick the bags in the reverse order as they were palletized.

 The image below shows two different 3-bag pallets.
 On the left, the vertical bag is overlapping the horizontal bags, and therefore it is preferred to pick the vertical bag first.
 On the right,